By using the Website and/or purchasing our Service, you acknowledge that:

 - No government agency has evaluated, endorsed or approved AIC’s Website or Service.

-AIC is not a government agency.
-It not affiliated with or endorsed by any federal, state or local government agency.
-We not a law firm and the Service is not a substitute for the advice of an attorney.
+AIC is not a government agency and is not affiliated with or endorsed by any federal, state or local government agency.
+We are not a law firm and the Service is not a substitute for the advice of an attorney.
 Neither AIC nor any of its employees provide legal services or legal advice.
 This Website is not intended to, and does not, create any attorneyclient relationship.
 No attorney-client relationship will be created between you, AIC or any of its employees through your use of this Website or purchase of the Service or communications between you and AIC or any of its employees or representatives.
 AIC does not provide the legal services that an attorney provides, and we will not provide any explanation, advice, recommendation or opinion about your legal rights, options, selection of forms or strategies.
 You or any attorney you retain are representing you in any legal matter you undertake using our Services.
 You are free to consult with and retain an attorney of your chose at any time.
 If you have any legal questions or specific or unique problems, please obtain legal advice from a qualified attorney.